omermujtaba18/planned-technical-assessment/README.md

     - `memories-media/`: Manages memory-media-related operations.
       - `memories-media.controller.ts`: Handles HTTP requests for memory media operations.
       - `memories-media.service.ts`: Contains the business logic for memory media operations.
+    - `share/`: Manages share-related operations.
+      - `share.controller.ts`: Handles HTTP requests for share operations.
+      - `share.service.ts`: Contains the business logic for share operations.
 - `docker-compose.yaml`: Configuration file for Docker Compose to set up the development environment.
 - `package.json`: Lists the dependencies and scripts for the backend application.
 - `migrations`: Contains migration files for models

+### Limitations

+1. The authentication functionality is very limited.
+Very basic login and sign up without any security considerations.
+2. Files are getting stored on disk storage for ease.
+In a production environment I would store them on a distributed cloud storage like S3 or similar.

 ### Running the backend application